 Brokerage and Brokerage Free ETFs

 Pearler charges $9.50 per transaction up to $17,500 which is excellent value.
 Brokerage is now $9.50 for an unlimited amount, even better if you have a lump sum you wish to invest.
 The more you are investing each time you pay brokerage, the better deal you are getting.
 But the more time your money sits outside the market before investing, the longer you are missing out on market returns.

-Pearler are offering brokerage free ETFs with three providers.
-These providers have agreed to pay the brokerage fees to Pearler on your behalf, as you long as you remain invested for at least a year.
-You will have to pay brokerage on eventual sale of the assets.
+Pearler is offering brokerage free ETFs with three providers.
+These providers have agreed to pay the brokerage fees to Pearler on your behalf, as long as you remain invested for at least a year.
+You will have to pay brokerage on the eventual sale of assets.